Suan Luang Rama IX Park

 As you draw close to them, they will slide into the water and disappear beneath the surface.

-Some of them can be several feet long, and with razor-sharp teeth can inflict a nasty wound that is prone to become infected.
-So be cautious around the and observe them from a distance.
+Some of these water dragons can be several feet long, and with razor-sharp teeth can inflict a nasty wound that is prone to become infected.
+So be cautious around them and observe them only from a distance.

 The displays of flowers change depending upon the season, but there is always plenty to see with long winding flowerbeds and meandering paths that criss-cross over waterways fed from the lake.